iamtheyammer/vite-plugin-node-red/README.md

 import nodeRedPlugin from "vite-plugin-node-red";

 export default defineConfig({
-  base: "/resources/nodes/",
-  mode: "production",
-  build: {
-    sourcemap: true,
-    assetsDir: "resources",
-    outDir: "dist",
-  },
   plugins: [nodeRedPlugin({
-    // set options here. defaults will apply if not set })],
+    // set options here. defaults will apply if not set.
+    // object itself is optional, too.
+  })],
 });
 ```

-This assumes that:
+No options are required, assuming that:

-- Your nodes are in `nodes/`
+- Your nodes are in `nodes/` (not `src/nodes/`, but just `nodes/`)
   - If not, set the `nodesDirectory` option
 - You are using Vite from your project's root directory, which has `package.json` in it
   - If not, set the `packageJson.path` option